-They will choose the winners of the Forward Prize for Best Collection (£15,000), the Felix Dennis Prize for Best First Collection (£5,000) and the Best Single Poem Prize (£1,000).
+They chose the winners of the Forward Prize for Best Collection (£15,000), the Felix Dennis Prize for Best First Collection (£5,000) and the Best Single Poem Prize (£1,000).
 The Prizes are among the most coveted literary awards in the UK and Ireland: collections of poetry published here during the year ending September 2016 are eligible, as are prize-winning single poems or poems nominated by journal editors.

 Malika Booker is a British poet, playwright and multidisciplinary artist of Guyanese and Grenadian parentage.
 She is the founder of Malika’s Poetry Kitchen, a London-based writers’ collective with branches in New York and Chicago.
 She has represented British writing internationally, independently and with the British Council.
 Her first stage show Absolution was commissioned by The Austrian Cultural Institute and Apples & Snakes.
 Her poems are widely published in anthologies and her poetry collection Pepper Seed, published by Peepal Tree Press in 2013, was long-listed for the OCM Bocas 2014 prize then shortlisted for the Seamus Heaney Centre 2014 prize.
 Booker was the inaugural Poet in Residence at the RSC as well as a Cave Canem Fellow.
 She is currently a Douglas Caster Fellow at University of Leeds.